 Besides providing input and feedback during two annual meetings, Advisory Group members provide more direct support to the program.
 This support includes one-on-one coaching, leading webinars, providing paid services, and/or intervening in ways that increase the likelihood of ORIGINS participant success and sustainability.

-Program Coordinator & Business Coach
+Project Consultant & Business Coach

 Since 2018, design, maker, and entrepreneur Nisha Blackwell powered Bridgeway Capital’s Creative Business Accelerator to channel its business development capabilities into business growth for Black artists, makers, designers, and craftspeople.
 To elevate other creatives, she leverages her own best practices and lessons learned in the evolution of Knotzland.
 Nisha’s creative business embodies the triple bottom line spirit.
 Her bow ties are made from reclaimed fabric and she creates economic empowerment opportunities through their production.
 For the ORIGINS Initiative, Nisha provides strategic guidance and works one-on-one to help regional Black creatives navigate the challenges and access the opportunities needed to create, sustain, and grow meaningful creative businesses.